EXL/DigestBot/Stuff/ImportDigestsToDB/README.md

 $ node ImportDigestToDB.js <backup-dir> users
 ```

-Make sure that the database is working with UTF-8.
+Make sure that the database is working with UTF-8 (utf8mb4 for unicode smiles) charset.